Search

 The National Railway Museum

-NRMThe world’s largest railway museum, from the Japanese Bullet Train to Queen Victoria’s favourite carriage, The Rocket and The Mallard.
+The world’s largest railway museum, from the Japanese Bullet Train to Queen Victoria’s favourite carriage, The Rocket and The Mallard.
 This is one giant museum with free entry!
 Well worth a visit!
 Please visit the links below to see what's on at NRM.
 The Museum is located in Leeman Road.
 There is a mini train that shuttles from in front of York Minster to take you to the Museum.
 You can also walk through the back of York Train Station to get to NRM.
 There is a model railway exhibition located right next to the entrance to York Rail Station.
-Also ride on the Yorkshire Wheel to see for miles over York.

 York Castle Museum